-- Visiting interferes with the care of other patients, including the need for their rest and/or privacy
+- Visiting interferes with the care of other patients, including the need for their rest and privacy.

-- An existing court order that restricts contact
+- A visitor has a current court order that restricts contact with the patient.

-- The patient is in a substance abuse/mental health treatment program that requires limited visiting
+- The patient is in a substance abuse or mental health treatment program that requires limited visiting.

 Visits from children